kyouryuukunn/renpy-ActionEditor/README.md

              Enable spline interpolation for the coordinates of the camera.
 If this is True, warpers are ignored.
 This defaults to False.
          """

+    def camera_relative_moves(relative_check_points, loop=False, subpixel=True, x_express=None, y_express=None, z_express=None, rotate_express=None, spline=False, **kwargs):
+        """
+         :doc: camera

+         Allows relative multiple camera moves to happen in succession.

+         `relative_check_points`
+              A list of camera moves, in the format of (x, y, z, rotate, duration, warper) `loop`
+              If true, the camera moves will continually loop until another camera action interrupts.
+This defaults to False.
+         `subpixel`
+              If True, transforms caused by the 3D camera will be rendered with subpixel precision.
+This defaults to True.
+         `x_express`
+             This should be a callable function that is called with the shown timebase and is given an animation timebase in seconds.
+The result of this function is added to the x coordinate of the camera.
+         `y_express`
+             This should be a callable function that is called with the shown timebase and is given an animation timebase in seconds.
+The result of this function is added to the y coordinate of the camera.
+         `z_express`
+             This should be a callable function that is called with the shown timebase and is given an animation timebase in seconds.
+The result of this function is added to the z coordinate of the camera.
+         `rotate_express`
+             This should be a callable function that is called with the shown timebase and is given an animation timebase in seconds.
+The result of this function is added to the rotation value of the camera.
+         `<layer name>_express`
+             This should be a callable function that is called with the shown timebase and is given an animation timebase in seconds.
+The result of this function is added to the coordinate of the given layer.
+         `spline`
+             Enable spline interpolation for the coordinates of the camera.
+If this is True, warpers are ignored.
+This defaults to False.
+         """

     def layer_moves(layer, check_points, loop=False, subpixel=True, x_express=None, y_express=None, z_express=None, rotate_express=None, layer_express=None, spline=False):
         """
          :doc: camera